 NOTE IS INCLUDED IN THE EXCHANGE

-In order for the note to be used as part of the exchange, it must either be converted to cash prior to the purchase of the replacement property or the seller of the replacement property must agree to accept the note as payment for the property.
+In order for the note to be used as part of the exchange, it must either be converted to cash prior to the purchase of the replacement property or the seller of the replacement property must agree to accept the note as full or partial payment for the property.

 Convert the Note to Cash

 There are several ways in which an investor may be able to convert the note to cash prior to his purchase of the replacement property.
 First, the note can be a short term note that matures before the investor intends to buy the replacement property.
 The note payments are made to the QI and they become exchange proceeds.
 Once the note is paid in full, the QI uses that cash to purchase the replacement property.
 Because the note would have to be completely paid during the exchange period, the maximum term of the note is the earlier of 180 days or when the replacement property closing occurs.

 The second option is for the investor to buy the note from the QI.
 In order to avoid the possibility of constructive receipt, most tax advisors recommend that this occur at the closing of the replacement property.
 The QI then uses the funds to purchase the replacement property at that closing.